Christoffer Carlsson (writer): Writing

 The novel Fallet Vincent Franke ("The Vincent Franke case"), Carlsson's debut, was published in 2010, when he was 23 years old.
 His third novel, Den osynlige mannen från Salem ("The Invisible man from Salem"), won the Best Swedish Crime Novel Award in 2013 when he was 27 years old, making him the youngest ever recipient of the prize.
 The last part in the Leo Junker series, Den tunna blå linjen ("The Thin Blue Line"), was nominated for the Best Swedish Crime Novel Award in 2017.
 The series about Leo Junker is published in 20 countries, and the film rights have been sold.

 His first novel for young people, Oktober är den kallaste månaden ("October is the coldest month"), was awarded Spårhunden ("The Bloodhound"), the Swedish Crime Writers' Academy's prize for the year's best Swedish children's and youth crime fiction, 2016.

 After the end of the Leo Junker series in the spring of 2017, Carlsson began work on a new crime novel.
 Järtecken (Under the Storm) was released in March 2019.
 The book is regarded as Carlsson's definitive breakthrough, was described as "a perfect novel about a crime" and shortly afterwards was nominated for Book of the Year 2019.
-In autumn of 2019, the Swedish Crime Writers' Academy announced that Järtecken (Under the Storm) was one of five titles nominated for the award for the Best Swedish Crime Novel Award.
+In autumn of 2019, the Swedish Crime Writers' Academy announced that Järtecken was one of five titles nominated for the award for the Best Swedish Crime Novel Award.
 The sequel, Brinn mig en sol (Blaze Me a Sun), was released in March 2021 and deals with the murder of Olof Palme.
 During the year the book achieved great sales success, was nominated for Book of the Year and was described as one of the year's best crime novels.
-In the spring of 2023, the third part, Levande och döda ("The Living and the Dead"), was released.
+In the spring of 2023, the third part, Levande och döda (The Living and the Dead), was released.
 Levande och döda was also nominated for Book of the Year (2023) and in December 2023 received the Best Swedish Crime Novel Award.
+In June 2024, Levande och döda was named the winner of the Glass Key award, the prize for the best Nordic crime novel of the year.